nmarsollier/viaduct/docs/content/docs/resolvers/field_resolvers.md

 ## Schema

-All schema fields with the `@resolver` directive have a corresponding field resolver.
+All schema fields with the {{< kdoc viaduct.api.Resolver "@resolver" >}} directive have a corresponding field resolver.
 This directive can only be placed on object, not interface fields.

 In this example schema, we've added `@resolver` to the `displayName` field: